luisdiogo2071317/azure-docs.pt-pt/articles/active-directory/devices/device-management-azure-portal.md

 ### <a name="manage-an-intune-device"></a>Gerir um dispositivo do Intune

 Se for um administrador do Intune, pode gerir dispositivos marcados como **Microsoft Intune**.
-Um administrador pode ver os dispositivos adicionais

 ![Gerir um dispositivo do Intune](./media/device-management-azure-portal/31.png)